Are you planning a trip to Italy?

 - Download the Google Maps App ( download maps with Wi-Fi to use later)

-I hope this helps you as you plan and prepare for your trip to Italy.
+Hopefully, these tips for planning an Italy trip come in hand as you plan and prepare for your trip to Italy.
 If you love Italy check out my other post listed below!

 Where will your next stop be?
 Maybe Florence to Rome or maybe down to the Amalfi Coast?
 We loved everywhere we visited in Italy be sure to check out my adventures in Italy!